This post may contain affiliate links. Please read our disclosure policy.

 If you're adding the 1 cup of optional corn kernels to your corn muffins, and your kernels are frozen, don't defrost them before mixing them in the batter!
 They'll be weepy and soft if you defrost them.

-This versatile gf corn muffin recipe is very forgiving, and very versatile.
-Bake them at 375ยฐF, and they not only bake faster, but they come out crustier, more like a skillet cornbread.
-Bake these muffins at 350ยฐF for a more tender, less crusty muffin.
+Bake muffins at 375°F, and they not only bake faster, but they come out crustier, more like a skillet gluten free cornbread.
+Bake them at 350°F for a more tender, less crusty muffin.

 As written, this recipe is nearly dairy-free.
 If you use a plant-based milk in place of cow's milk, it's dairy-free.
 My favorite is unsweetened almond milk.